-In response to the Commission's request, PEF filed a Motion seeking approval for authorization to establish a regulatory asset or liability as an alternative to the implementation of its proposed \$499,997,000 base rate increase on January 1, 2010, subject to refund.
-The regulatory asset/liability would capture the base rate revenue difference between PEF's current base rates and the revised base rates ultimately determined by the Commission for the period from January 1, 2010, until new base rates are implemented.
+On November 2, 2009, in response to our request, PEF filed a Motion seeking approval for authorization to establish a regulatory asset or liability as an alternative to the implementation of its proposed \$499,997,000 base rate increase on January 1, 2010, subject to refund, pursuant to Section 366.06(3), Florida Statutes (F.S.).
+The regulatory asset/liability would capture the base rate revenue difference between PEF's current base rates4 and the revised base rates ultimately determined by this Commission for the period from January 1, 2010, until new base rates are implemented.
 A regulatory asset would be created if PEF collected less base rate revenue than it is ultimately entitled to recover.
 This amount would be recovered from the ratepayers.
 Conversely, a regulatory liability would be created if PEF collected more base rate revenue than it is ultimately entitled to recover.
 This amount would be refunded to the ratepayers.
 PEF's proposal included the calculation of interest on any outstanding balance in the regulatory asset/liability.